Hamstead Colliery: History

 In 1928, due to boundary changes, the mine head area became part of West Bromwich.
 Shortly afterwards, the mine was acquired by the Hamstead Colliery (1930) Ltd.

-After nationalisation on the first day of 1947, when it became part of the National Coal Board, it continued to produce coal profitably until 1965 when the mine closed and housing was built on the site of the pithead.
+1898 Fire

-The pithead baths building, opened in 1937, was redeveloped as a nightclub.
-Kings.
-It has since been demolished, and as of 2023, the site is occupied by a petrol station.
+The mine closed in 1898 due to a fire in the workings, throwing 800 men out of work.
+With the Midlands facing an acute coal shortage it reopened on 8 January 1900.

-1905 collapse
+1905 Collapse

 A collapse of coal late on 25 October 1905 trapped two miners.
 They were released without injury by a rescue party the following day.